nicarq/sovereign-sdk/examples/demo-rollup/README_CELESTIA.md

 Note: we're able to make a `Transfer` call here because we already created the token as part of the sanity check above, using `make test-create-token`.

-To generate transactions you can use the `transactions import from-file` subcommand, as shown below:
+To generate transactions, you can use the `transactions import from-file` subcommand, as shown below:

 ```bash,test-ci,bashtestmd:compare-output
 $ cargo run --bin sov-cli -- transactions import from-file -h